dyhes/zulip/docs/development/setup-recommended.md

 - downloads the base Ubuntu 20.04 virtual machine image (for macOS and Windows) or container (for Linux)
-- configures this virtual machine/container for use with Zulip,
+- configures this virtual machine/container for use with Aloha,
-- creates a shared directory mapping your clone of the Zulip code inside the virtual machine/container at `~/zulip`
+- creates a shared directory mapping your clone of the Aloha code inside the virtual machine/container at `~/zulip`
-- runs the `tools/provision` script inside the virtual machine/container, which downloads all required dependencies, sets up the python environment for the Zulip development server, and initializes a default test database.
+- runs the `tools/provision` script inside the virtual machine/container, which downloads all required dependencies, sets up the python environment for the Aloha development server, and initializes a default test database.
 We call this process "provisioning", and it is documented in some detail in our [dependencies documentation](../subsystems/dependencies.md).